 In last week's Newsline

-we reported about the recent workshop on earthing and Electro Magnetic Compatibility (EMC) design for ITER.
-For the article we interviewed one of the participants, the UK expert on Electromagnetic Compatibility (EMC) and Functional Safety, Keith Armstrong of Cherry Clough Consultants
+we reported about the recent workshop on earthing and electromagnetic compatibility (EMC) design for ITER.
+For the article we interviewed one of the participants, the UK expert on electromagnetic compatibility and functional safety, Keith Armstrong of Cherry Clough Consultants

 , but unfortunately the recorder failed to record the interview.
 Welcome to the machine!

 So we asked Keith to repeat what he had said about the importance of grounding ITER: